nrwl/nx-workshop/docs/lab13/LAB.md

     - It should work because it should be scoped to `api`

 8. Try to import it in `apps/store/src/app/app.component.ts`
-    - It should fail as it's from outside its scope.
+    - It should fail because it's not within the same scope

 9. In `libs/api/util-notifications/src/lib/api-util-notifications.ts`
     - Try to import a `feature` lib